-Both Anti-DDoS Pro and Anti-DDoS Premium allow you to create scenario-specific custom policies.
-A scenario-specific custom policy allows you to choose a scenario-specific template for high-traffic scenarios, such as new business launches and Double 11.
-You can create custom policies based on your business needs.
+Both Anti-DDoS Pro and Anti-DDoS Premium allow you to create custom mitigation policies.
+A custom mitigation policy allows you to apply a scenario-specific template for high-traffic scenarios, such as new service launches and Double 11.
+You can create custom mitigation policies based on your business requirements.

-- At the beginning of an activity, the Important Activity policy records the status of the Intelligent Protection and Frequency Control policies and automatically disables them to avoid false positives.
+- At the beginning of an activity, the Important Activity template saves the original configurations of the Intelligent Protection and Frequency Control features, and then automatically disables them to avoid false positives.

-- At the end of the activity, the Important Activity policy restores the configurations of these policies.
+- At the end of the activity, the Important Activity template restores the configurations of these features.

 - Log on to the Anti-DDoS Pro console.

 - In the top navigation bar, select the region where your services are deployed.